Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \subsection{Latent Variable Models for Dynamical Systems}

 Latent variable models (LVM) \citep{bishop2006pattern} refers to the assumption that an observed set of measurements are a consequence of an unobserved latent process.
 Much of statistics, signal processing and machine learning reduce to problems of this form.
-In the context of learning PDEs and dynamical systems, there is a desire to reduce complex systems into simpler ones using the idea of a latent coordinate system.
-This is the motivation behind Koopman operator theory \citep{koopman1931hamiltonian,koopman1932dynamical}, which aims to find a latent coordinate system in which the dynamics become linear, and therefore significantly easier to forecast with.
-Another motivation is that when learning from measurement data, there is a degree of flexibility in the actual definition of the dynamical system and its internal state, and this ambiguity can be leveraged to learn a dynamical system that may not reflect the physical laws of the process, but may be easier to learn, capture the observed data, or use as a predictive model.
+In the context of learning PDEs and dynamical systems, there is a desire to reduce complex systems into simpler ones using the idea of a latent coordinate system. \rebuttal[This is the motivation behind Koopman operator theory \citep{koopman1931hamiltonian,koopman1932dynamical} , which aims to find a latent coordinate system in which the dynamics become linear, and therefore significantly easier to forecast with.]{ Thus, LVMs motivate a different view on previously discussed methods for operator learning on finite-dimensional embeddings, see \secref{sec:no}, and physically-structured latent coordinate systems, see \secref{sec:equations}.
+These methods construct latent coordinate representations enhancing the interpretability of system dynamics and enabling more efficient computational analysis.
+Building on this motivation, the following section surveys Koopman operator theory, which aims to find a latent coordinate system in which the dynamics become linear \citep{koopman1931hamiltonian,koopman1932dynamical}.
+The linearization simplifies the forecasting and enables the use of well-established techniques from linear algebra for analyzing } Another motivation is that when learning from measurement data, there is a degree of flexibility in the actual definition of the dynamical system and its internal state, and this ambiguity can be leveraged to learn a dynamical system that may not reflect the physical laws of the process, but may be easier to learn, capture the observed data, or use as a predictive model.
 In this section, we will discuss learning latent dynamics with both the linear and nonlinear assumption.

 \textbf{Linear latent dynamics.} Koopman operator theory provides an alternative perspective on dynamical systems \citep{kutz2016dynamic, brunton2021modern}.
 Instead of analyzing the evolution of the system itself, the theory takes an operator-theoretic perspective.
 Consider $\vu(\vx, t)\in\gU$ evolving on the Banach space depending on time and spatial coordinates $t\in\sR$ and $\vx \in \Omega$, respectively.
 Let $\ssS^t:\gU \rightarrow \gU$ be the corresponding flow $ \ssS^{\Delta t}\vu(\vx, t) = \vu(\vx, t + \Delta t), $ propagating the current state $\vu(\vx, t)$ by a time $\Delta t$ and mapping it to the future state $\vu(\vx, t + \Delta t)$.
 Koopman operator theory revolves around an infinite dimensional linear operator $\ssK^{\Delta t}$ acting on a Hilbert space $\gH$ of all observable functionals $g[\vu]: \gU \rightarrow \sC$.
 The continuous-time Koopman operator is defined by